| (This article was originally published in the WFC Programme

 down to save (again) with his legs, but Knee showed his striking prowess

 as he stayed on his feet to nod in the ricochet.
+This sent the fans behind the goal into raptures, but

 the second chorus of the Mark Knee song was still finishing when the fourth